Julia Smith (producer): Eldorado

-After the success of EastEnders, Smith and Holland collaborated again on the ill-fated BBC soap opera Eldorado.
+Following the success of EastEnders, Smith and Holland collaborated again on the ill-fated BBC soap opera Eldorado.
 Holland created the series, based on an original idea by Verity Lambert, and Smith was producer.
 Eldorado was produced by Lambert through her own company, Cinema Verity Productions.
 The BBC had hoped that, after EastEnders, Smith and Holland could make drama gold again; however, the series was cancelled by the new controller of BBC1, Alan Yentob.
 Smith was blamed for the programme's shortcomings and fired, which left her bitter towards the BBC, who she believed had not given Eldorado a chance to establish itself.

 Corinne Hollingworth took over as series producer after Smith left the show, but the series was ended after only a year.
 Following the demise of Eldorado, Smith effectively retired from television work, but remained active on the lecture circuit, giving talks on TV drama production.

-Personal life
+Personal life and death

 On 2 April 1962, Smith married David Maxwell Geary, a radio announcer.
 However, the couple divorced in 1966.
 Smith owned the poodle dog who appeared in EastEnders as Roly.

-Death

 Smith died of cancer at the Royal Marsden Hospital in Chelsea, London, on 19 June 1997, aged 70.
 Several stalwart cast members of EastEnders, including Wendy Richard, attended her funeral.
-Smith was cremated at Mortlake Crematorium on 30 June that year.
+Smith was cremated at Mortlake Crematorium on 30 June.